shipyardapp/Shipyard-Documentation/docs/tutorials/non-native-language-vessels.md

 ---
-id: non-supported-language-vessels
+id: non-native-language-vessels
-title: Building Non-Supported Language Vessels
+title: Building Non-Native Language Vessels
 hide_title: true
-description: In-depth tutorial on building Vessels with languages other than the supported Bash, Python, and Node.
+description: In-depth tutorial on building Vessels with languages other than the native Bash, Python, and Node.
 keywords:
   - code
   - advanced